WinnieCWu/WinnieCW-portfolio-via-react/README.md

 ## Contributors
 I am the sole developer of my portfolio.
+Please contact me at winniechn7@gmail.com if you have any questions or comments.
+Thank you!